Network SecurityDecember 24, 2021 | By Comodo

 Network Segmentation: Software-defined segmentation places network traffic into varied classifications and makes enforcing security policies a lot easier.
-The classifications are ideally based on endpoint identity, not just IP addresses.
+The categories are ideally based on endpoint identity, not just IP addresses.
 Rights can be accessed based on location, role, and more so that the right people get the correct level of access and suspicious devices are thus contained and remediated.

-Security Information and Event Management (SIEM): SIEM products bring together all the information needed by your security staff in order to identify and respond to threats.
+Security Information and Event Management (SIEM): SIEM products bring together all the information needed by your network security staff to identify and respond to threats.
 These products are available in different forms, including virtual and physical appliances and server software.

-Virtual Private Network (VPN): A VPN is another type of network security capable of encrypting the connection from an endpoint to a network, mostly over the Internet.
-A remote-access VPN typically uses IPsec or Secure Sockets Layer in order to authenticate the communication between network and device.
+Virtual Private Network (VPN): A VPN is another type of network security capable of encrypting the connection from an endpoint to a network, mainly over the Internet.
+A Remote VPN Access typically uses IPsec or Secure Sockets Layer to authenticate the communication between web and device.

 Web Security: A perfect web security solution will help in controlling your staff’s web use, denying access to malicious websites, and blocking

-Wireless Security: The mobile office movement is presently gaining momentum along with wireless networks and access points.
-However, wireless networks are not as secure as wired ones and this makes way for hackers to enter.
-It is thus essential for the wireless security to be strong.
+Wireless Security: The mobile office movement is gaining momentum along with wireless networks and access points.
+However, wireless networks are not as secure as wired ones, which makes way for hackers to enter.
+It is thus essential for wireless security to be strong.
 It should be noted that without stringent security measures installing a wireless LAN could be like placing Ethernet ports everywhere.
-Products specifically designed for protecting a wireless network will have to be used in order to prevent an exploit from taking place.
+Products specifically designed for protecting a wireless network will have to be used to prevent an exploit from taking place.

-Endpoint Security: Endpoint Security, also known Network Protection or Network Security, is a methodology used for protecting corporate networks when accessed through remote devices such as laptops or several other wireless devices and mobile devices.
-For instance, Comodo Advanced Endpoint Protection software presents seven layers of defense that include viruscope, file reputation, auto-sandbox, host intrusion prevention, web URL filtering, firewall, and antivirus software.
-All this is offered under a single offering in order to protect them from both unknown and known threats.
+Endpoint Security: Endpoint Security, also known as Network Protection or Network Security, is a methodology used for protecting corporate networks when accessed through remote devices such as laptops or several other wireless devices and mobile devices.
+For instance, Comodo Advanced Endpoint Protection software presents seven defense layers: virus scope, file reputation, auto-sandbox, host intrusion prevention, web URL filtering, firewall, and antivirus software.
+All this is offered under a single offering to protect them from both unknown and known threats.